minoshim/qasMHD/README.md

 # qasMHD
-Quasi all-speed magnetohydrodynamic (qasMHD) simulation code is a C++ package for solving compressible MHD equations with a finite-difference scheme.
+Quasi all-speed magnetohydrodynamic (qasMHD) simulation code is a C++ package for solving compressible MHD equations with a finite-difference method.

 The qasMHD code has the characteristics of
-- up to 4th order accuracy in space, and 3rd order accuracy in time,
+- up to 4th order accuracy in space and 3rd order accuracy in time,
-- shock capturing by approximate Riemann solvers, including recent low-dissipation all-speed solvers[^1][^2],
+- shock capturing by approximate Riemann solvers, including state-of-the-art low-dissipation all-speed solvers[^1][^2],
 - preservation of the solenoidal condition of the magnetic field by a sophisticated Contrained Transport method[^3].

 The qasMHD code is unique in that it can accurately solve MHD flows in wide-ranging Mach numbers, even when the flow is almost incompressible!